 “You mean I’m not in Annwyn?”
 The color fled her face until it was wan as wax paper.
 “I’m in the world beyond?”
-He didn’t know how to answer, but she didn’t force him to speak.
+He didn’t know how to answer that, but she didn’t force him to speak.

 Rippling waves of heat rolled off her as she surveyed the clearing, raising the temperature of the night several degrees.
 She whirled around to smile at him, and for one fuzzy moment he was so entranced by her dazzling eyes he forgot to be afraid.

 “Forgive me, Tadgh Sorley.
-You have done me an immeasurable service.
-When last I remember, I was in Annwyn with my lord, Winterthorn, on the eve of the battle in which he intended to face Darragh for the claim he believed he held over me.
+When last I remember, I was in Annwyn with my lord, Winterthorn.
+He intended to do battle against Darragh for the claim he believes he holds over me.
 I thought I could talk him out of pitting the Winter Realm against Summer, but clearly he did not appreciate my interference.
 The iron-headed knave!
-If he thinks he can hide me in a box when he is displeased then let him tremble at what breaks free!”
+If he thinks he can hide me in a box when I displease him then let him tremble at what emerges when I break free!”

 “He will be aware his spell is broken.
 I cannot hide my presence here long.
 If he was slain, Darragh will come in his stead.
 For the sake of your world I must fly before either comes searching.
 But first, I must reward you for what you have done.”

 Tadgh’s eyes glazed trying to make sense of her words.
-It didn’t help that her lilting accent tempted his mind to daydream.
+It didn’t help that her lilting accent tempted him to daydream.

 “How did you find me?”

 “The rabbit.”
 This time she didn’t compel him to speak.
-“I was chasing a rabbit and it led me to you.”
-He sounded like an imbecile, but her petal mouth blossomed into a genuine smile that made his legs feel filled with water.
+“I was chasing a rabbit and it led me here.”
+He sounded like an imbecile, but her petal mouth blossomed in a genuine smile that made his legs feel filled with water.

 “The rabbit was my only means of attracting aid.
 Forgive me.
 Mortals, I understand, grow quite distressed when they become pixie-led.”